 I recently asked my blog readers what they’d like to see on the blog this year.
 Many people requested more rhyming resources.
 I find this interesting, as I already have quite a few on the blog.
-But then again, it’s such an important skill that you can never have enough!
+But I guess you can never have enough!

 My Three asks for “activities” every day.
-I admit that last week we didn’t do any – I was completely consumed by revising my letter of the week curriculum.
-So she was all smiles when I let her know I (finally) had a new activity for her!
+I don’t always have time to do one, so she was all smiles when I told her I had a new one for her!

 She read the pictures (king, ring) and pinched the smiley face if the words rhymed, and the sad face if they didn’t.

 Then, since I had marked the correct answers on the back, she could flip over the card to see if her fingers were pinching the correct answer.